heather7283/campanula/README.md

 # campanula
 TUI client for OpenSubsonic-compatible music streaming servers.
+Tested on [navidrome], might or might not work with other implementations.

 ## License
 This program is free software: you can redistribute it and/or modify